-During prior years, the School received recoverable grants from Pinecrest Academy, Inc. totaling \$55,000, with repayment contingent on the School subsequently meeting certain financial conditions.
-To date, management has determined that the School has not met the requirements under the grant terms.
-The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$55,000.
+During prior years, the School has received recoverable grants from Pinecrest Academy, Inc. totaling \$75,000 with repayment contingent on the School subsequently meeting certain financial conditions.
+During 2024, the School received and additional grant totaling \$50,000.
+The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$125,000.